Greytiger23/alx-system_engineering-devops/0x02-shell_redirections/README.md

-creating a file with text
+writing a command into a file